 - Keep steering to enable four-wheel ABS to work properly.

-Rear-Wheel Anti-Lock Brake Systems
+How to Use Rear-Wheel Anti-Lock Brake Systems

 The anti-lock brake system includes a dash warning light to alert the driver when a system malfunction has been detected.
 If the lamp comes on while driving, the ABS system will be disabled and the system will return to standard non-ABS brake operation.
 Although the car can still be driven with the standard brakes operating, it should be taken in for repairs as soon as possible.
 Like having car insurance, you don’t want to drive without it.

 Keep your family and your car protected with low-cost auto insurance from Freeway Insurance.
 Call (800) 777-5620 or request a free auto insurance quote online and find out how much you can save on auto insurance.
+You can also visit any of our local offices where one of our experts can help you get the best rate for you.